okanbilal.com

 7 min read

 (This post is a work in progress.
-Your feedback is welcome as I refine it further.)
+Your feedbacks are welcome.)

 "Restlessness inherent to screens, the inability to ever linger or pause or catch your breath...
 It’s a strangely disembodied experience, a sense of ceaseless, rustling motion when nothing is moving at all: electrical pulses flash and gasp beneath the oceans, your mind strains to catch up, your body remains still save for a few twitching digits, the shell that’s left behind when your spirit evacuates for the mirage of higher ground.
 We become as smooth and reflective as the screen itself, all glassy surfaces and metallic edges obscuring the hollowness within.
 No need to fantasize about what it might be like to upload your consciousness to the machine—most of us are already there." ⏤ Coming Home, Mandy Brown

-When you try to recount a vacation you had with your family 20 years ago, there may be gaps in the story; some details may have been forgotten or misremembered.
-However, a photograph from that day remains unchanged as ever.
-Technology, by preserving and freezing the past, challenges the nature of human memory.
-Yet, navigating this fixed reality—whether to lose oneself in it or come to terms with it—is far from easy.
+When you try to remember a vacation you had with your family 20 years ago, there may be gaps in the story.
+Some details may have been forgotten or misremembered.
+However, a photo from that day remains unchanged as ever.
+Technology, by keeping the past safe and frozen, challenges the nature of human memory.
+But figuring out how to deal with this fixed reality—whether to get lost in it or accept it—isn’t easy.

 The word “wired” carry a meaning of being tightly connected, bound, or intertwined.
-It evokes the image of something intricate, like the nervous system threading through the body, or a web of cables binding one thing to another.
-It’s like your mind is on a wild ride, racing thoughts that won’t stop.
-It’s like a squirrel caught in a whirlwind of excitement, but instead of nuts, it’s all about ideas and thoughts.
+It evokes the image of something complex, like the network of cables connecting one object to another or the nervous system extending throughout the body.
+It seems as though your mind is constantly racing with ideas.
+Like a squirrel caught in a tornado of excitement, but with ideas and thoughts in place of nuts.

 In an era where technology increasingly shapes human interaction, the conversation — our most fundamental way of perceiving the world and staying wired — is being redefined.